passport/www.passportjs.org/books/tutorials/google/README.md

 $ git clone https://github.com/passport/todos-express-starter.git google-tutorial
 ```

-You now have a directory named `'google-tutorial'`.
+You now have a directory named `google-tutorial`.
 Change into it.

 ```sh
 $ cd google-tutorial